About sexual development and behaviour in autistic children and teenagers

 This might lead to inappropriate sexual behaviours.
 For example, they might think that if they want to have sex, the other person also wants to.

-Strategies to help with problematic sexual behaviour related to difficulties understanding thoughts and feelings
+Strategies for problematic sexual behaviour related to difficulties understanding other people

-You can help your autistic child understand other people’s thoughts and feelings by:
+Here are things you can try to help your autistic child understand other people’s thoughts and feelings:

-- pointing out that different family members like different foods or are afraid of different things
+- Point out that different family members like different foods or are afraid of different things.

-- using pictures of different facial expressions and body language to show what people look like when they feel happy, interested, unhappy or uncomfortable
+- Use pictures of different facial expressions and body language to show what people look like when they feel happy, interested, unhappy or uncomfortable.

-Autistic children and teenagers can have narrow interests – for example, superheroes or the solar system.
-These interests can sometimes be sexual – for example, sexual body parts.
+Autistic children and teenagers can have specific and strong interests – for example, superheroes.
+These interests can sometimes be sexual – for example, collecting pornography.

 Inappropriate interests

 If autistic children or teenagers are engaging in harmful sexual behaviour, it’s essential to get professional support.
-If children get support for harmful sexual behaviour, they’re unlikely to continue this behaviour when they’re adults.
+If children get support for harmful sexual behaviour, they’re unlikely to continue this behaviour.